xhchrn/MS4L2O/README.md

 # Towards Constituting Mathematical Structures for Learning to Optimize

-This repo is an implementation of the ICML 2023 paper "Towards Constituting Mathematical Structures for Learning to Optimize."
-The paper can be found here: https://arxiv.org/abs/2305.18577
+This repo is an implementation of the ICML 2023 paper:
+Towards Constituting Mathematical Structures for Learning to Optimize.
+The paper can be found here: https://proceedings.mlr.press/v202/liu23e.html or https://arxiv.org/abs/2305.18577

 ## Introduction